padok-team/dojo-terraform-aws-security/README.md

 ## Step 3 : Network filtering

-It is time to restrict access to the public subnet for `dev` environment
+It is time to restrict access to the public subnet for `dev` environment: we want the `prd` environment to be accessible by everyone, but we want the `dev` environement to be accessible only from your IP address!

 1. Add a variable `ip_whitelist` of type `list` in `variables.tf` and modify `prd.tfvars` and `dev.tfvars` accordingly